Associate Professor, Sociology

 Email: premchand@ntu.edu.sg

-I am an Associate Professor of Sociology at Nanyang Technological University, Singapore.
+I am an Associate Professor of Sociology and Director of the MSc in Applied Gerontology programme at Nanyang Technological University, Singapore.
 I earned my PhD in Sociology from Arizona State University and completed my post-doctoral fellowship at the Asia Research Institute, National University of Singapore.
 Prior to pursuing sociology at the graduate level, I obtained a B.Eng (First Class) degree in Computer Science and Engineering from the University of Madras.

-My primary research focuses on social and demographic transformations in Asia, examining demographic responses to social, political, and economic changes.
-My particular geographical interests lie in South and Southeast Asia, where I examine social and demographic aspects related to marriage and divorce, families and households, and ageing.
-My work has been featured in prominent population and demographic journals, including Population and Development Review, Demographic Research, Population, and Social Science & Medicine.
+My research centres on the social and demographic dynamics of Asia, examining how populations respond to societal, political, and economic shifts.
+With a particular focus on South and Southeast Asia, my work explores marriage, divorce, families, households, and ageing.
+My findings have been published in leading journals such as Population and Development Review, Demographic Research, Population, and Social Science & Medicine.

-I am actively engaged in teaching and mentoring both undergraduate and graduate students.
-My instructional areas encompass courses related to population, social policy, quantitative research designs and methods, and gerontology.
-I am humbled to have been recognised with the Koh Boon Hwee Scholars Award, a university-wide award in recognition of inspirational teaching and the impact teachers have on their students.
+I am actively engaged in teaching and mentoring both undergraduate and postgraduate students.
+My courses cover population studies, social policy, social statistics, quantitative research methods, and gerontology.
+I am honoured to have been recognised with the Koh Boon Hwee Scholars Award, a university-wide award acknowledging inspirational teaching and the impact teachers have on their students.